ckw017/ckw017.github.io/about.md

 ---

 Hi, I'm some guy!
-I graduated from UC Berkeley in 2021 where I studied Computer Science and Data Science, and currently work at [Anyscale](https://www.anyscale.com/).
+I graduated from UC Berkeley in 2021 where I studied Computer Science and Data Science, and previously worked at [Anyscale](https://www.anyscale.com/).
+I am currently on sabbatical.
 In my freetime I enjoy [doodling with my fancy printer](/art), reading (I recommend Vonnegut, Ted Chiang, and Terry Pratchett), and playing competitive Pokemon.

 If you have any questions/critiques/feedback for me, feel free to contact me!

 ### 100% Bot Proof Contact Info

-[ude.yelekreb [ta] 12gnowsirhc](Hint: I graduate in 2021)
+`<website.domain>@gmail.com`

 ---
 # FAQs